 I have been using the VMware Software Manager since the day it came out.
 But, it often has something I can see that others cannot.
 Or, I don’t see something that they do.
 Plus it is often late at downloading things down for me, or making them available.

-A friend of mine has created a Linux version of the VMware Software Manager tool.
+A friend of mine, Edward Haletky, has created a Linux version of the VMware Software Manager tool.
 And he has put a lot of work in it so that many of the little issues that might occur in the VMware version are handled nicely.
-Of course, it is still a legit tool so you need to supply your My VMware credentials.
+Of course, it is still a legit tool so you need to supply your My VMware credentials (and product codes).

 This article will help make it work for you.